incfly/istio/pilot/pkg/troubleshooting/README.md

   1. same request concurrently, should be able to served concurrently. (not currently, assuming...?)
   1. missing proxy id, not find.
   1. multiple find.

+## QA

+Does gRPC context auto populate metadata for the tracing?
+Or code required?